 5. Objective C

 Objective C was very popular among Apple developers before Swift came into the picture.
 The fact that Swift is a new programming language, many developers are still using Objective C for iOS development.
 It has some flaws but not necessarily for every kind of application.
-The language is still very relevant for the OS X and iOS and their respective APIs, Cocoa and Cocoa Touch.
-The language can also be called as an extension to the C programming language.
+The language is still very relevant for OS X and iOS and their respective APIs, Cocoa and Cocoa Touch.
+The language can also be called an extension to the C programming language.

-If you are C programmer you won’t be having much trouble learning objective C as the syntax and functionality are very similar.
+If you are a C programmer you won’t be having much trouble learning objective C as the syntax and functionality are very similar.
 But, if you are looking forward to learning a new programming language, you should go for Swift.
 Read this article for a full comparison between Swift and Objective C